BorgwardtLab/proteinshake/docs/readthedocs/source/notes/datasets.rst

 Working with datasets
 =====================

-Datasets are a collection of protein structures which can be converted to any of three representations (graphs, voxel grids, or point clouds) depending on your deep learning model.
+Datasets are collections of protein structures which can be converted to any of three representations (graphs, voxel grids, or point clouds) depending on your deep learning model.
 There are various different datasets available, checkout the :doc:`Overview <overview>` for a full list.

 Let's download an enzyme dataset from the ProteinShake data repository: